 Remuneration and terms of payment

-1. In return for the proper performance of the Subject-Matter of the Contract by the Supplier, the Contracting Authority shall pay to the Supplier the total remuneration in the amount of: EUR ……………….. net (say …………………………………).
+1. In return for the proper performance of the Subject-Matter of the Contract by the Supplier, the Contracting Authority shall pay to the Supplier the total remuneration in the amount of: 198 500 EUR (say: one hundred ninety eight thousand five hundred euros) net.

 2. The remuneration indicated in Par.
 1 constitutes the full value of remuneration payable to the Supplier for the performance of services covered hereunder by the Supplier, in particular including the costs of transport, assembly and start-up of the Supply Object, training of the Contracting Authority’s staff in the operation of the Supply Object, copyright, licences, costs of removal of defects and faults covered by the guarantee, and other obligations of the Supplier as stipulated herein.
 The amount of remuneration indicated in Par.
 1 exhausts any claims which may be brought by the Supplier and any persons it engages in the performance hereof.

-3. The Contracting Authority undertakes to make the first (1) tranche of payment for the performance hereof (the advance payment) in the amount of ....................... % of the of the total price of the Contract specified in Par.
-1, i.e., the amount of PLN …………… (say: ……………………………), payable within 30 days from the date of conclusion hereof and receipt of the partial advance invoice, and upon submission of a bank or insurance guarantee duly issued by the Supplier, for the benefit of the Contracting Authority, or reimbursement of the advance payment or payment of a deposit for the above amount, valid to the day following the day of delivery of the Supply Object (inclusive) specified in § 1(1) hereof.
+3. The Contracting Authority undertakes to make the first (1) tranche of payment for the performance hereof (the advance payment) in the amount corresponding to 60% of the total price of the Contract specified in Par.
+1, i.e., the amount of 119 100 EUR (say: one hundred nineteen thousand one hundred euros), payable within 30 days from the date of conclusion hereof and receipt of the partial advance invoice, and upon submission of a bank or insurance guarantee duly issued by the Supplier, for the benefit of the Contracting Authority, or reimbursement of the advance payment or payment of a deposit for the above amount, valid to the day following the day of delivery of the Supply Object (inclusive) specified in § 1(1) hereof.

+4. The Contracting Authority undertakes to pay the second (2) tranche of payment for the amount corresponding to 20% of the total price of the Contract specified in Par.
+1, i.e., the amount of 39 700 EUR (say: thirty-nine thousand seven hundred euros), payable within 30 days of the signing of the Preliminary Acceptance Report by both parties, without reservations, and receipt of the partial invoice for the Supply Object.

-4. The Contracting Authority undertakes to pay the remaining amount corresponding to …...% of the total price of the Contract specified in Par.
-1, i.e., the amount of PLN …………… (say: ……………………………), payable within 30 days of the signing of the Final Acceptance Report by both parties, without reservations, and receipt of the final invoice for the Supply Object.
+5. The Contracting Authority undertakes to pay the remaining amount corresponding to 20% of the total price of the Contract specified in Par.
+1, i.e., the amount of 39 700 EUR (say: thirty-nine thousand seven hundred euros), payable within 30 days of the signing of the Final Acceptance Report by both parties, after the training, installation and commissioning, without reservations, and receipt of the final invoice for the Supply Object.

-5. The Supplier shall send the VAT invoice, immediately after its issue, to the following address: PIT RADWAR S.A. ul.
+6. The Supplier shall send the VAT invoice, immediately after its issue, to the following address: PIT RADWAR S.A. ul.
 Poligonowa 30, 04-051 Warszawa, in an envelope containing the following inscription: “FAKTURA” [invoice].

-6. The basis for issuing a partial VAT invoice by the Supplier, indicated in Point .. above, shall be signing of the Preliminary Acceptance Report by both parties, without reservations.
-The basis for issuing a final VAT invoice by the Supplier, indicated in Point … above, is the acceptance of the Subject-Matter of the Contract, confirmed by signing the Final Acceptance Report by both Parties, without reservations.
+7. The basis for issuing a partial VAT invoice by the Supplier, indicated in Point 4 above, shall be signing of the Preliminary Acceptance Report by both parties, without reservations.
+The basis for issuing a final VAT invoice by the Supplier, indicated in Point 5 above, is the acceptance of the Subject-Matter of the Contract, confirmed by signing the Final Acceptance Report by both Parties, without reservations.
 Each VAT invoice should contain the number of the Contract.